opencog/atomspace-bridge/README.md

   [Atomese](https://wiki.opencog.org/w/Atomese) representations.
 * Both the read and the update of the SQL tables is provided.

-We're call this "automapping" but it could also be called a "Foreign Data Interface" (FDI) to the AtomSpace.
+We're calling this "automapping" but it could also be called a "Foreign Data Interface" (FDI) to the AtomSpace.

 At this time, only Postgres is supported.